2.1 Restoration of the Sacred Name

 For another example of such inconsistent translation in The Scriptures – by Dr Koster, click here, and do not neglect to read the rest of that study also – Should we address YHVH as Elohim rather than God?.

 What is BIBLE REVELATIONS’ Position on the use and selection of Bible Versions?

-Quotations in this Web Site of BIBLE REVELATIONS are generally made from THE JERUSALEM BIBLE, unless otherwise stated.
+Quotations in this Web Site of BIBLE REVELATIONS are generally made from THE JERUSALEM BIBLE unless otherwise stated.
 Readers should however compare as many translations as possible and carefully follow the general context of those sections from which quotations are made as well as that of the whole Bible in its entirety.

 There is no 100% perfect translation of the Original text of the Hebrew Scriptures.
-The most authentic and best guarded renderings throughout the ages, are found to this day in Jewish synagogues.
+The most authentic and best-guarded renderings throughout the ages are found to this day in Jewish synagogues.
 This was the Divine Mandate to them (Rom.
 3:2, Acts 7:38).

-The sincere seeker after Truth may be assured, that any of the available translations have sufficient original Truth left in them, to bring one to the realisation of the Original True Faith.
+The sincere seeker after Truth may be assured, that any of the available translations have sufficient original Truth left in them, to bring one to the realization of the Original True Faith.
 This has been proven to be so throughout the ages, and increasingly so in these latter days, by millions of Bible students all over the world who find and revert to this Original True Faith.
 (Refer Re-identification of the Lost Ten Tribes of Israel and related links on that Page)

 Sacred Name Versions of the Bible

 Following is a List of Bible Translation Versions which do recognize the Sacred Name of God to some greater or lesser extent.
 The power of tradition over people’s minds becomes evident when there is such great opposition by the majority of believers against the use or recognition of the Sacred Names, despite such a long list of authoritative Bible versions which recognize the Sacred Names.